 Additional holdings of the Library include the Stevens archives, the original construction drawings for the Civil War ironclad U.S.S.
 Monitor, and treasures from the Stevens family 1854 "Castle."
 The four-story Library building, a showplace in library architecture, was designed by Perkins & Will.
 It is dedicated in memory of Samuel C. Williams, Class of 1915.

 The Performing Arts Department, is located on the fourth floor of the Center, offers some of the most rewarding activities on campus to those with musical abilities and to those with an interest or appreciation of the art.
 The department takes an active interest in any other musical endeavors in which students are interested.
 In the past these have included smaller instrumental groups, such as a woodwind trio, brass ensemble or solo performances.
 The department will lend full support to all students who display an interest.
-It also provides listening and practice facilities for the student body in general.
-There is a stereo system available for students to listen to their own records or any of the records in the record library.
-Additional listening is also available via the CD-ROM on the general use computer.
-The Department also owns most of the larger instruments available for student practice, including three pianos, tubas, French horns, baritone horns, E-flat clarinet, baritone saxophone, string bass, a full percussion set and a custom built Rodgers organ.
-The newest instrumental addition to the department is a harpsichord built by two alumni.
-Along with these facilities you have access to the library of music books and sheet music.
-In addition, the department sponsors the Jazz Band and the Stevens Choir.
+It also provides practice facilities for the student body in general.
+In addition, the department sponsors the Jazz Band, Concert Band, Orchestra and the Stevens Choir.